SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/MagneticFieldSensing/_index.md

 ![Simulation model for inductor](ringing_model.png)

-The sinusoidal source is simulating the signal from the track, the lower magnitude square wave source is simulating quick noise pulses that might be generated from motor switching, etc. The resulting waveforms show hi-frequency ringing at the self-resonant frequency (triggered by the noise spikes) riding on top of the desired 20kHz signal waveform:
+The sinusoidal source is simulating the signal from the track, the lower magnitude square wave source is simulating quick noise pulses that might be generated from motor switching, etc. The resulting waveforms show hi-frequency ringing at the self-resonant frequency (triggered by the noise spikes) riding on top of the desired {{< units 20 kHz >}} signal waveform:

 ![Data from inductor simulation](ringing_data.png)